Andy-J-marshall/stanningley-bowls/README.md

   - Copy contents of each file (CMD + A, CMD + C) into the Excel file (CMD + V)
 - To generate manually:
   - Create an Excel workbook called bowlsresults{year}.xlsx and store it in the `/files` directory
-  - Create 4 new sheets, 1 for each day the team plays e.g. Monday, Tuesday, Thursday, Saturday
+  - Create 4 new sheets, 1 for each day the team plays (ensure the names match the team names used by the `bowls.py` script)
   - Navigate to each of the above 4 URLs, go to Info, then Reports:
   - Select Formatted Report
   - Click Output Tables